KGB (AM): History as KGB

-On August 31, 2022, iHeartMedia announced that it would swap the formats of 760 KGB and 1360 KLSD the next day.
+On August 31, 2022, iHeartMedia announced that it would swap the formats of KGB and KLSD the next day.
 KLSD's sports programming moved to 760 AM, while KGB's conservative talk moved to KLSD's 1360 AM signal.
-KLSD's shows are all nationally syndicated.
-KGB's schedule had two local hosts.
-They moved to co-owned talk station 600 KOGO.
-Mike Slater and Lou Penrose would co-host a new weekday show from 5-7 PM, while Mark Larson would become a fill-in host.
-The switch on September 1st was timed for the beginning of the Aztec football season.
-Those sports broadcasts are now heard on 760, a signal with wider coverage than 1360.
+KLSD's shows are all nationally syndicated, while KGB’s schedule had two local hosts who moved to co-owned talk station KOGO.
+Mike Slater and Lou Penrose would co-host a new weekday show from 5-7 p.m., while Mark Larson would become a fill-in host.